nabilh59/smart-meter/README.md

 To run multiple clients, repeat step 2.

 ## AITS statement
-The AITS desciptor for this assignment was 2.
+The AITS descriptor for this assignment was 2.
 No AI was used for any part of this assignment.